Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Defines the maximum request body size allowed by requests proxied by Kong, specified in the Content-Length request header.
-If a request exceeds this limit, Kong will respond with a 413 (Request Entity Too
+If a request exceeds this limit, Kong responds with a 413 (Request Entity Too
 Large).
 Setting this value to 0 disables checking the request body size.

-Note: see
+**Note:** See
 http://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size
 for further description of this parameter.
 Numeric values may be suffixed with 'k' or 'm' to denote limits in terms of kilobytes or megabytes.